nitinkashyap488/Artificial-Intelligence-Projects/README.md

 # Artificial-Intelligence-Projects

-Here are some of the Project that I did while completing my Simplilearn-IBM Master's certification.
+Here are some of the Projects that I did while completing my Simplilearn-IBM Master's certification.